Mano Amiga Colombia

 At Mano Amiga school I like green spaces very much because it calms me down, also I love to spend time with my schoolmates because it makes me happy.

-The best class and the one that I like most is English because I understand and already know how to spell many words in English.
+The best class and the one that I like most is English because I understand y already know how to spell many words in English.

 Samuel